JasperBraun/SDRAP/README.md

 ---

+#### Augmenting annotation

+##### Min gap length

+* positive integer
+* `u` in algorithm description

+The minimum number of basepairs between two consecutive preliminary matches in the product for the region to be annotated as a gap.

+##### Compute pointers

+If checked, pointers will be computed; else they will not be computed.

+##### Min pointer length

+* positive integer
+* `v` in algorithm description

+The minimum intersection size of two consecutive preliminary matches in the product for the overlapping region in the product sequence and the corresponding two regions in the precursor sequence to be annotated as pointers.

+##### Compute match-complementary regions

+If checked, SDRAP will output the annotations of intervals complementary to the precursor intervals of matches on the precursor sequences; else, it will not.

+##### Min match-complementary region length

+* positive integer

+The minimum number of basepairs between two consecutive matches in the precursor for the interval to be annotated as match-complementary region.

+---

 #### Properties Parameters
 **Minimum Coverage of Product Sequence for Arrangement Property Computation** - (integer between 0 and 100; **DEFAULT**: 50) The minimum proportion of the region of the product sequence between the telomeres, (if any,) which must be covered by preliminary matches of a precursor sequence, for the arrangement properties of the arrangement between the two sequences to be computed.